Jeff LeaverNon-Executive Chairman

 Roger WilliamsNon-Executive Director

 Roger is a Chartered Accountant with over 20 years’ international experience in mining finance, and with an honours degree in French and Spanish.
-After 10 years at Randgold Resources including 5 years as Group Finance Director, Roger went on to become Chief Financial Officer of JSE-listed AECI Limited before moving to BSG Resources Limited.
-He has served on a number of boards in the mining and mining services sectors, including Sylvania Platinum where he has been a non-executive director since 2011, chairing the Remuneration Committee and the Audit Committee.
+After 10 years at Randgold Resources including 5 years as Group Finance Director, Roger went on to become Chief Financial Officer of JSE-listed AECI Limited.
+He has served on a number of boards in the mining and mining services sectors and is currently Chief Financial Officer of a privately-owned mining company.
 After various interim roles at Digby Wells Environmental, including acting CFO and commercial executive, he was appointed Non-Executive Director in July 2017.
-He heads up the Finance and Risk Committee at Digby Wells and is also currently a non-executive director of AfriTin Limited and part-time CFO of Stibium Mining.
+He heads up the Finance and Risk Committee at Digby Wells.

 Sarah CooperGroup Sustainability Manager